International Alliance of Libertarian Parties: Organization

-The IALP is governed by a General Assembly, composed of delegates from all full member parties, which serves as the alliance’s highest decision-making body.
-The General Assembly elects the Executive Committee, which implements its decisions and manages the organisation’s day-to-day affairs.
+The IALP is governed by a General Assembly, composed of delegates from all full member parties, which serves as the alliance's highest decision-making body.
+The General Assembly elects the executive committee, which implements its decisions and manages the organization's day-to-day affairs.

-The Executive Committee includes a Chairperson, Secretary-General, Treasurer, Regional Vice-Chairs, and up to five members elected at large.
-The Chairperson represents the organisation internationally and presides over its meetings, while the Secretary-General oversees administration and the Treasurer manages financial reporting.
+The executive committee includes a chairperson, Secretary-General, Treasurer, Regional Vice-Chairs, and up to five members elected at large.
+The chairperson represents the organisation internationally and presides over its meetings, while the Secretary-General oversees administration and the Treasurer manages financial reporting.

 Membership is open to libertarian political parties that uphold the principles of the IALP Declaration and operate democratically.
 Parties may join as Full Members (with voting rights), Associate Members (non-voting but participatory), or Observers (individuals or organisations supportive of libertarian principles).

 Executive Committee

-The current Executive Committee, elected in 2025, includes:
+The current Executive Committee, elected on 25 February 2026, includes: